Category: Fall 2025

 ARTIST TALK: THURSDAY, OCT 30 at 11:30am

-The interplay of memory versus reality in relation to the psychological and physical human experience is centered in this abstract exhibit of works by San Diego artists Juan Cabrerra and Melissa Walter.
+The interplay of memory versus reality in relation to the psychological and physical human experience is centered in this abstract exhibit of works by San Diego artists Juan Cabrera and Melissa Walter.

-Informed by her scientific background, Melissa Walter’s mixed-media practice is deeply rooted in observation, research, and the translation of scientific concepts into abstract, minimalist works that investigate humanity’s place within the cosmos.
-Her meticulous process relies on receptive action and fine detail, using a variety of mediums to build compositions through layering, cutting, puncturing and marking.
-Creating dense, repetitive imagery that invites intimate engagement.
+Informed by her background in astrophysics, Melissa Walter’s mixed-media practice is deeply rooted in observation, research, and the translation of scientific concepts into abstract, minimalist works that investigate humanity’s place within the cosmos.
+Her process relies on conceptually informed mediums and techniques ranging from repetitive action and fine detail, to digital renderings and sculptural abstractions.

-This focus on process is reflected in the work of Juan Cabrerra, whose work manipulates, repeats and splices photographic source material to create works on paper depicting architectural dream spaces.
+This focus on process is reflected in the work of Juan Cabrera, whose process involves manipulating found photographic source material to create works on paper depicting architectural dream spaces.
 Through his practice in watercolor and woodblock printmaking, he investigates emotional attachment to architectural interior space, layering disparate textures and images to reveal hidden tensions.

-Together, the work of the artists explore the nuances of memory as subjective experience, interrogating the possibility of objectivity and the limits of representation.
+Together, the work of these artists explores the nuances of memory as subjective experience, interrogating the possibility of objectivity and the limits of representation.

 • DISRUPTED PATHOLOGY